 So once more I asked my self which of these two do I love the most, and like all the heated discussions, I had a hard time choosing.
 I needed to break down the factors to carefully analyze my choice.

 Coron on the other hand is proven to be doable on a budget.
-A 3D/2N stay can also be done under P5,000 excluding the airfare.
-It can come up cheaper if not for the entrance fees on almost every spot, which the majority find as big turnoff compare to El Nido’s one time payment of environmental fee that gives access to all sites.
+A 3D/2N stay can also be done around P5,000 excluding the airfare.
+It can come up cheaper if not for the entrance fees on almost every spot, which the majority find as big turnoff compared to El Nido’s one time payment of environmental fee that gives access to all sites.

 No doubt, Coron is more accessible than El Nido.
-With direct flights to Busuanga from Manila, Cebu and Puerto Princesa via Cebu Pacific, Airphil Express and Zest Air, it is easier and more convenient to reach Coron.
-Plus factor is the regular Superferry trip from Manila and Puerto Princesa and other boats that connect Coron to San Jose (Occidental Mindoro), Batangas City and El Nido.
-(Update as of April 2013: 2Go Travel, a union of Superferry and Negros Navigation will commence Coron-Puerto Princesa trip starting May 2013.)
+With direct flights to Busuanga from Manila, Cebu and Puerto Princesa via Philippine Airlines and Cebu Pacific, it is easier and more convenient to reach Coron.
+Plus factor is the regular 2Go Travel trip from Manila and Puerto Princesa and other boats that connect Coron to San Jose (Occidental Mindoro), Batangas City and El Nido.

-Meanwhile, El Nido is also connected to Manila via the regular flights of Sea Air and chartered flights of ITI but with lack of competition from main airlines, the price for the short flight is usually a big setback.
-(Update as of 2012, SeaAir no longer flies to El Nido.)
+Meanwhile, El Nido is also connected to Manila only via chartered flights, without regular commercial flights going to El Nido, the price for the short flight is usually a big setback.

 Coming from Puerto Princesa, El Nido is five to six hours by van and six to seven hours by ordinary bus.
 By sea, there are boats that connect El Nido to Coron daily.